bloominstituteoftechnology/Sprint-Challenge--Testing/ANSWERS.md

 The point of test driven development is to enstill standards amongst a team of developers.
 It also helps to gain an idea of what you would like a peice of software to do before you actually build it.

 1. What is a mock function?
 How do we use it to test a callback passed to a function?
+A mock function is a special type of function that it custom make to track information.
+One way of using this information is to track how many times it ran.

 1. Mention three types of tests.